 This is one of the newer trails in town, perfect for those who are not interested in climbing Cathedral Rock.
 Instead, this trail takes you along the base of the Cathedral Rock formation.

-While most hikers in the area will be climbing up the Cathedral Rock formation (the more challenging hike listed above), you will be able to enjoy this hidden gem that sees very little foot traffic!
-This is a great little hike for those looking for a bit of solitude and tranquility.
+While most hikers in the area will be scrambling up the Cathedral Rock formation, you will be able to enjoy this hidden gem that sees very little foot traffic!

 The trail ends at the intersection of the Baldwin Trail for an easy and relaxing 1.1-mile out-and-back trek.